CyberBoardPBEM/cbwindows/README.md

 In essence first focus on stability, then extend the feature set.

-My ultimate hope is that a group of enthusiasts will adopt the program and its future as I'm getting "long in the tooth" and the fewer lose ends the better. ;)
+My ultimate hope is that a group of enthusiasts will adopt the program and its future as I'm getting "long in the tooth" and the fewer loose ends the better. ;)

 The CyberBoard Web Site
 -----------------------